ingrammicro-xvantage/xi-sdk-resellers-node/docs/ProductCatalogApi.md

 let iMCustomerNumber = "20-222222"; // String | Your unique Ingram Micro customer number.
-let iMCountryCode = "US"; // String | Two-character ISO country code. let iMCorrelationID = "fbac82ba-cf0a-4bcf-fc03-0c5084"; // String | Unique transaction number to identify each transaction across all the systems. let priceAndAvailabilityRequest = {"products":[{"ingramPartNumber":"123512"}]}; // PriceAndAvailabilityRequest |
+let iMCountryCode = "US"; // String | Two-character ISO country code. let iMCorrelationID = "fbac82ba-cf0a-4bcf-fc03-0c5084"; // String | Unique transaction number to identify each transaction across all the systems. let opts = {
-let opts = {
   'includeProductAttributes': true, // Boolean | Pass boolean value as input, if true the response will contain detailed attributes related to the Product, if false or not sent the response will contain very few Product details.
-  'iMSenderID': "MyCompany" // String | Unique value used to identify the sender of the transaction.
-Example: MyCompany };
+  'iMSenderID': "MyCompany", // String | Unique value used to identify the sender of the transaction.
+Example: MyCompany 'priceAndAvailabilityRequest': {"products":[{"ingramPartNumber":"123512"}]} // PriceAndAvailabilityRequest | };
-apiInstance.postPriceandavailability(includeAvailability, includePricing, iMCustomerNumber, iMCountryCode, iMCorrelationID, priceAndAvailabilityRequest, opts, (error, data, response) => {
+apiInstance.postPriceandavailability(includeAvailability, includePricing, iMCustomerNumber, iMCountryCode, iMCorrelationID, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {